Royal Ethiopian Regiment: Campaigns

 The Ethiopian Regiment saw service from 1775 to 1776.
 The Ethiopians perhaps saw action for the first time at the Battle of Kemp's Landing in November 1775.
 The Earl of Dunmore defeated the rebellious colonial militia.
 Two of its colonels were captured.
 One colonel was taken by one of his former slaves.
 The black regiment in British service was a symbol of hope for Americans of African descent.
 That black people were trained to bear arms and kill was a revolutionary idea at the time, especially as they were with one of the world's best armies.

 In 1775 the Queen's Own Loyal Virginia Regiment, the Ethiopian Regiment, and the 14th Regiment of Foot occupied Norfolk, Virginia, and Dunmore established his headquarters there.
 Virginia's Committee of Safety ordered Colonel William Woodford in command of 500 Virginia rebels to Norfolk to oppose Dunmore.
 His men and others gathered at one end of a key bridge (at Great Bridge), on a causeway that connected the mainland to the port of Norfolk.
 Dunmore's forces, including some of the Ethiopians, had constructed Fort Murray at the other end of the bridge, and Colonel Woodford entrenched on his side of Great Bridge.
 Woodford sent a black man to Dunmore as a double agent with false news of Woodford's strength (he was to report they had only 300 men.)
 The spy further said the force were "green" recruits who would be easily frightened off.

 Captain Samuel Leslie ordered Captain Charles Fordyce to lead 120 men of the 14th Foot down the causeway to attack the rebel position.
 The Ethiopian Regiment stood ready on Great Bridge supported by British cannon.
-Rebel sentries, notably the William Flora, slowed the British advance with "buck and ball".
+Rebel sentries, notably William Flora, slowed the British advance with "buck and ball".
 Alerted by the noise of battle, the rebels manned the breastwork.
 The Revolutionaries did not fire, and waited until the British were close.
 Emboldened by the lack of an all-out assault, the British rushed forward.
 "The day is ours!" declared Captain Fordyce.

 Silence was followed by gunfire.
 The Americans cut down Fordyce and 12 privates.
 Of the wounded, two were former slaves who belonged to the Ethiopian Regiment: James Sanderson was wounded in the forearm; and Cesar was wounded in the thigh.
 Woodford marched some of his men through the swamps and attacked the Ethiopian Regiment's flank, forcing them back in confusion.
 The revolutionaries seized two British cannon, and the British retreated back into their fort.
 In the following days, the British evacuated the fort and then Norfolk, which was then occupied by revolutionary forces including Woodford and his men.

 Colonel Tye

 Titus was a slave who had run away from his master in Monmouth County, New Jersey before Lord Dunmore's proclamation of emancipation to slaves of rebels who would join his ranks.
-He heard of Lord Dunmore's proclamation, and went to Virginia to enlist in Dunmore's Ethiopian Regiment.
+He heard of Lord Dunmore's proclamation and went to Virginia to enlist in Dunmore's Ethiopian Regiment.